 Why Replace Double Leg Lifts and Crunches?

-The Move: crunch combined with reverse crunch, and a double leg lift.
+The Move: crunches combined with reverse crunches, and a double leg lifts.

 The Verdict: Unsafe